JLSecOps/JLcyberfortress/projects/network-security-audit/Cybersecurity incident report network traffic analysis.md

 **Details from the Log:**

 * The log showed initial outgoing UDP requests from the client’s IP address (192.51.100.15) to the DNS server (203.0.113.2) for resolving the domain name yummyrecipesforme.com.
-* ICMP responses were sent back from the DNS server indicating that the destination port (port 53\) was unreachable.
+* ICMP responses were returned from the DNS server, indicating that the destination port (port 53\) was unreachable.

 **Interpretation of the Issues:**

-* The ICMP error messages suggest that the DNS server was not listening on port 53, which is essential for DNS queries to be processed.
-This resulted in the inability to resolve the domain name, leading to the website being inaccessible.
+* The ICMP error messages suggest that the DNS server was not listening on port 53, which is essential for processing DNS queries.
+This resulted in the inability to resolve the domain name, making the website inaccessible.

 **Record in Part One of the Cybersecurity Incident Report:**